GoogleCloudPlatform/datashare-toolkit/api/README.md

 ## Delete Deployment
 TODO - should we provide steps or a script to delete all the assets after they have been deployed?

+## Security

+The DS API runs as a trusted application that communicates to GCP services in a data producer's project.
+A [service account](#service-account) is required with the appropriate GCP service IAM controls enabled following a least privileged model.

+Clients of the DS API will include end-users (data producers/admins and data consumers) from the DS UI application and service accounts from [Google Cloud Marketplace](https://cloud.google.com/marketplace) integration and other trusted applications (e.g POS systems)

+### Authentication

+Authentication is enforced by Istio [JWT Policies](https://archive.istio.io/v1.4/docs/reference/config/security/istio.authentication.v1alpha1/) at the Istio [Ingress Gateway](https://archive.istio.io/v1.4/docs/tasks/traffic-management/ingress/ingress-control/).
+There are separate Policies for each supported Identity Provider: [Google](istio-manifests/1.4/authn/google-jwt-policy.yaml) and [Firebase](istio-manifests/1.4/authn/firebase-jwt-policy.yaml)

+1. Apply the authN policies:
+**Note**: `envsubst` will read the **PROJECT_ID** environment variable, substitute it in the template, then `kubectl` to apply the config:

+    cat istio-manifests/1.4/authn/* | envsubst | kubectl apply -f -

+2. Verify the DS API is not accessible now:
+**Note**: Should be *401 Unauthorized*

+    curl -i -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha

+3. Verify the DS API is accessiblle with a valid Bearer ID Token:
+**Note**: Should be *200 OK*

+    curl -i -H "Authorization: Bearer $(gcloud auth print-identity-token)" -H "Host: cds-api.datashare-apis.example.com" $GATEWAY_IP/v1alpha

+### Authorization

+Authentication is enforced by Istio [JWT Policies](https://archive.istio.io/v1.4/docs/reference/config/security/istio.authentication.v1alpha1/) at the Istio [Ingress Gateway](https://archive.istio.io/v1.4/docs/tasks/traffic-management/ingress/ingress-control/).
+There are separate Policies for each supported Identity Provider: [Google](istio-manifests/1.4/authn/google-jwt-policy.yaml) and [Firebase](istio-manifests/1.4/authn/firebase-jwt-policy.yaml)

+Apply the authN policies:

+    cat authn/* | envsubst | kubectl apply -f -

+    cat authz/* | envsubst | kubectl delete -f -

 ## Development